 A common approach to the construction of entangled subspaces is to use unextendible product bases (UPBs).
-A UPB is a set of fully product vectors such that there is no other fully product vector orthogonal to all of them \cite{upb,big-upb,alon-lovasz, johnston-qubit,pittenger,skowronek}.
-Depending on whether the vectors of a UPB are mutually orthogonal or not, we speak of orthogonal or nonorthogonal UPBs, respectively.
-Clearly, in both cases, by definition, the orthocomplement of a subspace spanned be a UPB is a CES.
-A multipartite UPB with the additional property that it is a UPB for any bipartition of the parties leads to a GES.
-This innocent observation allowed us to build (large but not maximal) GESs as orthcomplements of subspaces spanned by nonorthogonal UPBs (nUPBs) \cite{upb-to-ges}.
-The core of the construction was the following beautiful result about local spanning \cite{upb,big-upb}: \begin{fakt} Given is a set of product vectors from $\mathbb{C}^m \otimes \mathbb{C}^n$: $B=\{\ket{\varphi_i}\otimes \ket{\psi_i}\}_{i=1}^k$ with $k \ge m+n-1$.
-If any $m$ vectors $\ket{\varphi_i}$ span $\mathbb{C}^m$ and any $n$ vectors $\ket{\psi_i}$ span $\mathbb{C}^n$, then there does not exist a product vector orthogonal to all the vectors from $B$. \end{fakt} Vectors $\ket{\varphi_i}$ and $\ket{\psi_i}$ with the property as in the fact above are said to possess the {\it spanning property}.
+A UPB is a set of fully product vectors such that there is no other fully product vector orthogonal to all of them \cite{upb,big-upb,pittenger,alon-lovasz, johnston-qubit}.
+Depending on whether the vectors of a UPB are mutually orthogonal or not, we speak of orthogonal (oUPBs) or nonorthogonal UPBs (nUPBs), respectively.
+Clearly, in both cases, by definition, the orthocomplement of a subspace spanned by a UPB is a CES.
+An elementary lower bound on the cardinality of a UPB is $\sum_{i=0}^{n-1}d_i-n+1.$ A multipartite UPB with the additional property that it is a UPB for {\it any} bipartition of the parties leads to a GES and there must be at least $d_{\mathrm{min}}+D/d_{\mathrm{min}}-1$ in such a set.
+This observation allowed us to build (large but not maximal) GESs as orthocomplements of subspaces spanned by nUPBs \cite{upb-to-ges}.
+The core of the construction was the following beautiful result about local spanning \cite{upb,big-upb}, applied to all bipartitions. \begin{fakt} Given is a set of product vectors from $\mathbb{C}^m \otimes \mathbb{C}^n$: $B=\{\ket{\varphi_i}\otimes \ket{\psi_i}\}_{i=1}^k$ with $k \ge m+n-1$.
+If any $m$ vectors $\ket{\varphi_i}$ span $\mathbb{C}^m$ and any $n$ vectors $\ket{\psi_i}$ span $\mathbb{C}^n$, then there does not exist a product vector orthogonal to all the vectors from $B$. \end{fakt}

+Vectors $\ket{\varphi_i}$ and $\ket{\psi_i}$ with the property as in the fact above are said to possess the {\it spanning property}.